karino2/kotlitex/README.md

-# KotoliTeX
+# KotliTeX

 [![Build Status](https://travis-ci.org/karino2/kotlitex.svg?branch=master)](https://travis-ci.org/karino2/kotlitex)

-KotoliTeX is [KaTeX](https://katex.org)'s Android port, written in Kotlin.
+KotliTeX is [KaTeX](https://katex.org)'s Android port, written in Kotlin.

 This library currently provides `com.karino2.kotlitex.MathView`, but ultimately we'd like to provide a DynamicDrawableSpan instead.

 ## Porting Guidelines

-Currently we are porting [KaTeX 0.10.0](https://github.com/KaTeX/KaTeX/releases/tag/v0.10.0) and [canvas-latex](https://github.com/CurriculumAssociates/canvas-latex) (which doesn't have releases) mostly as is, while marging the 2 parts may be technically possible.
+Currently we are porting [KaTeX 0.10.0](https://github.com/KaTeX/KaTeX/releases/tag/v0.10.0) and [canvas-latex](https://github.com/CurriculumAssociates/canvas-latex) (which doesn't have releases) mostly as is, while merging the 2 parts may be technically possible.

 We believe that keeping the original structure makes future updates easier.